 With such acceleration in financial technology, consumers are likely to demand more secure, simple, and convenient ways to manage their finances.
 By 2022, mobile transactions are estimated to make up 88% of all financial interactions, with a third of those to be from 50+ year old users.
 Access to such products also means an increased desire to be more financially literate – as partnerships between technology and other institutions enable customers to improve their long-term wealth generation, financial decision-making, and lower debt.

 The employer’s duty of care

 In many cases, the workforce had to re-evaluate the role of the employer this year.
-Other than distributing the monthly paycheque, 2020 reminded business leaders of their duty to offer support, care, and an engaging community that is critical in turbulent and increasingly remote circumstances.
-We’re already witnessing employers reconsider their benefit packages and employee solutions towards the shifting priorities of their team post-pandemic.
+2020 reminded business leaders of their duty to offer support, care, and an engaging community that is critical in increasingly remote circumstances.
+We are already witnessing employers reconsider their benefit packages and employee solutions towards the shifting priorities of their team post-pandemic.

 Benefits which have increased in demand include paid time off, wellness benefits, mental health services, and better insurance coverage.
 Clearly, many of the highly-sought after services are centred around employee health and wellbeing.
 Some reports even note employers going so far as to set up and make deposits to ESAs (emergency savings account) that let employees build a rainy day fund through payroll deductions.

 HR professionals are getting ‘creative’ in reorganising their budget to empower their employees in a flexible and holistic way.
 Moving away from a ‘one-size-fits-all’ mentality, organisations are placing focus on inclusive education and personalised development to ensure no individual falls through the cracks.
 Topics of company culture will revolve around supporting physical, emotional, financial, and social wellbeing more than ever.